Deafblind UK is a nationwide organisation that need your help. Discover more about them and how you can get involved by reading on…

 They plan to extend their services to many more areas in UK and to enable people with sensory and visual loss to actively participate in mainstream activities.
 DeafBlind UK are actively seeking more funds to train people to work with deafblind people all across the UK.

-Those people who want to volunteer the deafblind UK, will be given a full induction program plus excellent support and guidance to work towards the mission of the organisation.
+Those people who want to volunteer with the charity, will be given a full induction program.
+They also receive excellent support and guidance to work towards the mission of the organisation.

 To find out more – take a look at their website –http://deafblind.org.uk/